 The G7th capo is still considered a brand new capo in the guitar world, even though it was built in 2004.
 I have a love-hate relationship with the G7th capos; I like them because they’re easy to move around because all you have to do is flip the lever to move it.

 I also like the G7th capo because it’s very gentle on my guitar because the inside of the capo is lined with rubber and the outside of the capo doesn’t have any sharp metal edges.
 This capo is also to easy to customize the tension levels on the guitar, as all you need to do is squeeze the capo over the neck and it automatically locks into place.

 A lot of people say that they feel like the G7th capos are unobtrusive when it comes to playing.
 However, I do feel like they get into the way just a bit when I play.
 I also feel like it weighs down the neck of my guitar, because the capo is a lot heavier than other capos that I’ve used.

-Out of all of the different G7th capos that I’ve ever tried, the G7th Performance 2 Capo is my favorite capo to use.
+Out of all of the different G7th capos that I’ve ever tried, the G7th Performance 2 Steel String Guitar Capo - LIMITED EDITION LimeLight Blue is my favorite capo to use.
 As someone who plays acoustic guitar and electric guitar, I hated having to purchase two different capos for my guitars.
-I never could find a capo that fit both of
+I never could find a capo that fit both of my guitars.

 One day, I stumbled upon the G7th Performance 2 Capo and I found that it fit both my acoustic guitar and electric guitar!
 I also like that it’s not obstructive on either instrument, because of the small and sleek design.